 For the past ten days, I've been exploring the southwestern U.S., with visits to six more states to which I've never previously been.
-And as a language-lover, one thing has been clear right from the start: speaking Spanish has made this a much more pleasant experience for me.
+And as a language-lover who has taken many Spanish courses, one thing has been clear right from the start: speaking Spanish has made this a much more pleasant experience for me.

 In St. Louis, after I'd seen all the sights I wanted to see (and a few I didn't want to see!), I ended up at a coffee shop near the campus of the university, where I did some writing while waiting to meet up with one of my readers.
 It became clear to me that many of the people in that coffee shop were exchange students, including a few from Spain, with whom I spoke for a few minutes, before getting back to writing.

 It seems that multiculturalism is becoming quite common on university campuses — probably as an unfortunate result of the American economy, as much as anything else — and I think that's a good sign for cultural integration in the future.